-Figure 5: Steps structure and offered actions
+Fig.7: Steps structure and offered actions

 The nature of the process to be calculated is completely flexible, as well as the used steps and defined actions structure.
-This way the process can be adapted to each customer's request.
+This way, the process can be adapted to each customer's request.
 The necessary parameters and model references can be directly introduced at the dialog.
 Aside from that, graphically picking is also possible with the aim of making the definition process more agile for the user.
-Once the different airbag folding operations are defined, the calculation can be initialized within Generator4 by using the "Run Presimulation" tab.